skraftarcher/archerlabwebsite/content/People.md

 ## Former lab members
 Although we're sad not to work with them every day we're very proud of our former lab members and the amazing things they're doing now!

+*Kay Schlachter, former Research Associate*, is now at University of Florida persuing her PhD in Benthic Ecology

 *Hallie Blondiau, former STEM Prep Student*, is finishing her undergraduate degree at University of Louisiana Lafayette

 *Finella Campanino, former MSc Student*, is now at University of Florida pursuing her PhD in Benthic Community Ecology